 - 1. Hold up the three bags of soil (sand, silt, clay) and ask the students what they think they might find out about the soil samples if they were to study each kind carefully.
-Write down students' predictions on the board.
 Note: make sure the students know that these samples only represent one kind of sand, silt, or clay soil.
 Samples collected in other locations might be different colors, but the grain size will be similar to the samples you have. - 2.
 After developing a list of predictions about the soil on the board, distribute soil and various tools (strainer, magnifying lenses, etc.) and supplies (water, markers/crayons, etc.) to small groups of students.
 Make sure the students keep the different soil samples separate.
 One way to keep them separate is to have each soil type at a different station and have the students take turns visiting each soil station. - 3.
 Have the groups of students spend time experimenting with the different soil samples.
-With each sample they should use their various senses to feel the soil with their fingers, smell the samples, make visual observations, etc. They can use the strainer to experiment with the grain size, and they can add water to the soil to see how it affects the different types. - 4.
+With each sample they should use their various senses feeling the soil with their fingers, smelling the soil, making visual observations, etc. - 4.
 After experimenting with the different soil types, have the students record their observations of each soil type on their Getting to Know Soil Student Activity Sheet 1.
 They can also include a smudge of each soil sample as a way to record the soil color. - 5.
 Have the students share their observations with the class.
-Use chart paper to record these observations.
-Encourage the students to discuss the soil's texture, color, and size.
-Explain these terms if necessary.
-Refer back to the students' initial questions about soil during this discussion.
+Use chart paper to record those observations.
+Encourage the students to discuss the soil's texture and color.
+Explain those terms if necessary.
+Refer back to the student's initial questions about soil during this discussion.
 See if their questions have been answered yet.
-If not, you may want to conduct further investigations.
+If not, you may want to do further investigations.